mwouts/flocon/README.en.md

 ### Russian Dolls

-The small flakes hide in the big ones:
+The small snowflakes hide in the big ones:

 ![](images/poupees_russes.gif)

-### The Repeat Recurrence
+### The Recurrence

 With six small model faces, the large model can be reproduced.
 It's like in our OpenSCAD program!